PranavUikey/DS_Extra/Datasets for EDA/seoul_bicycle_dataset/Readme.md

 - Date : year-month-day
 - Rented Bike count : Count of bikes rented at each hour
-- Hour : Hour of he day
+- Hour : Hour of the day
 - Temperature : Temperature in Celsius
 - Humidity : %
 - Windspeed : m/s